Abdenry/simpleMCP4251/README.md

 # Simple MCP4251 Driver
-This driver library provides basic functions for use with the MCP4251 digital potentiometers, written for specifically for Tazer Cards.
-This device has only been tested with the Arduino Uno boards with the chip enable pin set as D10.
+This driver library provides basic functions for use with the MCP4251 digital potentiometers.
+This device has only been tested with the Arduino Uno/Nano boards with the chip enable pin set as D10.

 ## Functions
 ### MCP4251init()